An overview of our governance, committees and divisions

 The CGIUKI Board is made up of members elected by our members living in the UK, Republic of Ireland and the Associated Territories.
 Associated Territories are countries where members reside and are administered by the CGIUKI Board at the date of adoption of the existing byelaws.
 The Institute's affairs in the rest of the world, excluding The Chartered Governance Institute UK & Ireland and the other divisions, will be managed by the Council.

-Governance of The Chartered Governance Institute in the United Kingdom, Republic of Ireland and Associated Territories is managed by the CGIUKI Committee and its sub-committees.
+Governance of The Chartered Governance Institute UK & Ireland is managed by the CGIUKI Board and its sub-committees.

-Any CGIUKI member on the Council elected to Honorary Office (of the Institute as opposed to the CGIUKI region or Division) by the Council;
+Any CGIUKI member on the Council elected to Honorary Office (of the Institute as opposed to the CGIUKI Division) by the Council;

-The two most recent Past Presidents of the UK or CGIUKI Committee if they are willing and able to serve;
+The two most recent Past Presidents of the CGIUKI Board if they are willing and able to serve;

-Those members elected to the Committee by the members in UKRIAT such number to be determined by the CGIUKI Committee from time to time having due regard to the effectiveness and operating costs of the Committee.
+Those members elected to the CGIUKI Board by the members in CGIUKI such number to be determined by the CGIUKI Board from time to time having due regard to the effectiveness and operating costs of the Board.

-The CGIUKI Committee is a committee of the Council of the global Institute.
+The CGIUKI Board is a committee of the Council of the global Institute.

-The Chartered Governance Institute UK & Ireland has three Council Committees and nine Divisional Committees which direct and oversee its governance.
+The Chartered Governance Institute has three Council Committees and nine Divisional Committees which direct and oversee its governance.

 The Council is responsible for all matters set out in the Charter and byelaws, particularly those under byelaw 44.1.
 The Council manages the Institute’s business including oversight of the Divisional Committees, and setting and maintaining the qualification standard required for being a member.

-It is composed of up to two of the most recent Past Presidents, and Fellows elected to the Council by each Division, the number of which is determined according to the number of members in a division.
+It is composed of the most recent Past President, and Fellows elected to the Council by each Division, the number of which is determined according to the number of members in a division.